 - These fibers are combined with resins which are mixed together to form a dense compact board.
 The high density of MDF enables fine and detailed cutting on the boards.

-Thickness of MDF boards range between ¼’’ to 1’’.
+- The thickness of MDF boards ranges between ¼’’ to 1’’.

-MDF is prone to moisture and water.
+- MDF is prone to moisture and water.
 They swell in the presence of water hence should be avoided in areas like bathrooms.

-It is heavier than Particle board, reasonably cheap and a durable material if handled properly.
+- It is heavier than Particleboard, reasonably cheap, and a durable material if handled properly.

-The MDF boards release lot of dust while cutting.
+- The MDF boards release lot of dust while cutting.
 Hence a mask should be worn as a precaution while cutting MDF to prevent inhalation of dust wood particles.